necula01/jax/jax/experimental/mini_jax/README.md

   if op == JIT_CALL:
     # Must push the transformation into the body of the function to be jitted
     func_pickled_f = params.func.transform_function(pickle_eval_function)
-    # Construct a JIT_CALL expression, or evaluate the JIT, dependending
+    # Construct a JIT_CALL expression, or evaluate the JIT, depending
-    # on whetehr args_v contains tracers.
+    # on whether args_v contain tracers.
     return eval_std_operator(JIT_CALL, {func: func_pickled_f}, args_v)
 ```

-Finally, we have the following important code that shared by all
+Finally, we have the following important core code that shared by all
 transformations (`mini_jax.py`).
 First is `Function.trace_user_function` to trace a user function into
 an internal `Function` (along with the additional arguments captured from
 outer scopes).
 This function is called before every transformation:
 ```
-def Function.trace_user_function(traceable_user_func, args_v: List[Value]m
+def Function.trace_user_function(traceable_user_func, args_v: List[Value],
                                  abstract = True, cache = True) -> Function:
-    if cache:
-      if found_in_cache: return cached_function
+    if cache and found_in_cache: return cached_function

     scope_depth = push_scope()  # A new global dynamic scope to detect computations from outer scopes args_t : List[Tracer] = map(Tracer.new_var_tracer_from_val(scope_depth), args_v)
-    # Trace the user function, before the transformation
+    # Trace the user function
     res_t : Tracer = traceable_user_func(args_t)
     pop_scope()
     # Look for captured expressions from outer scope.
 Those will be new arguments
     res_f: Function, new_args: List[Tracer] = closure_convert(res_t, scope_depth)

     return res_f, new_args
 ```